nih-cfde/training-and-engagement/hackmd/UNIX.md

 TAGGGAATCTTCGGCAATGGACGGAAGTCTGACCGAGCAACGCCGCGTGAGTGAAGAAGGTTTTCGGATCGTAAAGCTCTGTTGTAAGAGAAGAACGAGTGTGAGAGTGGAAAGTTCACACTGTGACGGTATCTTACCAGAAAGGGACGGCTAACTACGTGCCAGCAGCCGCGGTAATACGTAGGTCCCGAGCGTTGTCCGGATTTATTGGGCGTAAAGCGAGCGCAGGCGGTTAGATAAGTCTGAAGTTAAAGGCTGTGGCTTAACCATAGTAGGCTTTGGAAACTGTTTAACTTGAGTGCAAGAGGGGAGAGTGGAATTCCATGTGTAGCGGTGAAATGCGTAGATATATGGAGGAACACCGGTGGCGAAAGCGGCTCTCTGGCTTGTAACTGACGCTGAGGCTCGAAAGCGTGGGGAGCAAACAGGATTAGATACCCTGGTAGTCCACGCTGTAAACGATGAGTGCTAGGTGTTAGACCCTTTCCGGGGTTTAGTGCCGTAGCTAACGCATTAAGCACTCCGCCTGGGGAGTACGACC
 ```

-::: warning
-#### Challenge: Wilcards
+### Wildcards

 Sometimes you know a file or directory exists, but you can't find it.
 Sometimes you want to find many files with similar properties.
 This is where the wildcard (`*`) comes in handy.
 What do the following commands do?

 1. `ls *`
 1. `ls F3D*`
 1. `ls *fasta`